DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/InstallingDiracServer.rst

                                 Name : Runit    Uptime    PID
                 Configuration_Server : Run          41    30268
        Framework_SystemAdministrator : Run          21    30339
+       Framework_ComponentMonitoring : Run          21    30341
+       ResourceStatus_ResourceStatus : Run          21    30349
                      Tornado_Tornado : Run          11    30340

-Now the basic services - Configuration, SystemAdministrator, TornadoComponentMonitoring and TornadoResourceStatus - are installed, or at least their DBs should be installed, and their services up and running.
+Now the basic services - Configuration, SystemAdministrator, ComponentMonitoring and ResourceStatus - are installed, or at least their DBs should be installed, and the services connecting to them up and running.

 There are anyway a couple more steps that should be done to fully activate the ComponentMonitoring and the ResourceStatus.
 These steps can be found in the respective administration sessions of this documentation: